thunderbird89/esf/stories/across-the-sea.md

 Admiral Kozlov leaned forward.
 "And our chances against them?"

 Marchenko's laugh was hollow.
 "Admiral, our most advanced naval guns fire at roughly 800 meters per second.
 These weapons likely exceed 3,000 meters per second.
-Our range is 20 kilometers.
-Theirs could be 200.
-They can engage our entire Pacific Fleet from beyond our engagement envelope."
+At those velocities, we're not talking about conventional ballistics anymore—we're talking about *kinetic kill vehicles*.
+The energy transfer from a tungsten penetrator at orbital speeds... there isn't armor on Earth designed to withstand that kind of impact."

+He gestured at the display showing the electrical discharge patterns.

+"A conventional 130mm shell carries about 40 megajoules of kinetic energy.
+These railgun projectiles, at the velocities we're seeing?
+We're looking at *gigajoule-class* impacts.
+That's not a shell anymore—that's a meteor strike, delivered with surgical precision."

 The room was silent except for the hum of ventilation.